-Liseth began writing acoustic songs in the nineties, after the rockband in which she started as a bassist had broken up.
-This brought her to music stages at home and abroad.
-Much later, during and after her study at the Fontys Rockacademy in Tilburg ('99 - '04, her second Bachelor) she build her professional practice as a freelance musician and teacher, i.a. she starred in several commercial projects.
-But the desire to pay structural attention to her own music again was undeniable...
+Liseth began writing acoustic guitar songs in the nineties, after the rockband in which she had started as a bassplayer had broken up.
+This brought her to stages at home and abroad.
+Much later, during and after her music education ('99 - '04, her second Bachelor) she build her professional practice as a musician and teacher.
+She starred in several commercial projects and her own songs were low on the priority list for long.
+But the desire to pay attention to her own music again was undeniable.

 "such beautiful music, such honest songs..."

-(Hijlco Span, radio presenter and producer, about Kites and Traffic Lights)
+(Hijlco Span, radio presenter and producer, about Kites and Traffic Lights EP)

 "A beautiful voice, warm, sometimes dreamy but always flawlessly in tune.
 Her stage performance is natural and relaxed.
 A woman that sings from her heart so that the music really touches the audience.
 Gorgeously accompanied by Lucas Beukers on bass and Eric van Dijsseldonk on guitar.
 The question that rises during the concert is: why is this woman with this quality not much more known?"
 (W.R., venue programmer)